The Garden is a permission slip — to be true to yourself, and that includes acting like a fool in the eyes of the world, for the glory of God.

 The great frictionless scroll that promises to lift you

-And deposit you in a heaven with no body, no wound, and no God in it!
+And deposit you in a heaven with no body, no wound, and nothing sacred in it!

 I was four when the belt came down.

-Grace looked at all of it — the belt, the inlet, my brother, the wheelchair, the doors—
+Grace looked at all of it—the belt, the inlet, my brother, the wheelchair, the tears —

 And she did not see a tragedy.